-Managing Attrition In Insurance Sector
+Effective Strategies for Managing Attrition in the Insurance Sector

 nsnarang

-Hiring from each other is a common practice amongst insurance companies.
-Employees, especially in middle and junior levels of the sales function, tend to move amongst insurance companies.
-Availability of quality talent is still scarce.
+Hiring from each other is a common practice among insurance companies.
+Employees, especially in middle and junior levels of the sales function, tend to move between insurance companies.
+The availability of quality talent is still scarce.
 Given the huge demand for talent, and since not all of this requirement can be met by fresher, companies tend to poach from competitors.
+The private insurance companies aim to standardize norms for employee movements in the industry, similar to what the BPO sector has done.

-They want to create a basic norm which will ensure that when an employee quits, he follows all the formalities and then only he can join the next company.
-This way they may be able to effectively manage attrition and regulate indiscriminate employee movement.
+The sales staff usually just walks out of the company without following basic decorum.
+They want to create a basic norm that will ensure when an employee quits, they follow all formalities before joining the next company.
+This way, they may be able to effectively manage attrition and regulate indiscriminate employee movement.
 The forum will also seek ways to eliminate fake CVs.

 Bob Gately